vinitkumar/vinitkumar.me/content/blog/memory-efficient-python/index.md

 date: "2022-02-24"
 ---

-The Ability to write code that is memory efficient and fits in the system's memory is sign of a good programmer.
-I will share a technique I use very frequently that always works.
+The ability to write code that is memory efficient and fits in the system’s memory is a sign of a good programmer.
+I will share a neat technique I frequently use in my projects.

-Let's say you encounter a situation in your code where you need to iterate over a huge list(could a normal python list or any Iterable like Queryset).
+Let’s say you encounter a problem where you need to iterate over a huge list (could be a python list or any Iterable like Queryset).
 It might seem very tempting to do something like this:

 ```python
 all_users = Users.objects.all()